JaynouOliver/JaynouOliver/README.md

 Been in the industry for last 4 years, and worked extensively with Machine Learning, with over 1 internship and 3 jobs , I have around 2.5 years of experience.

 I'm interested in Core Machine Learning, Data Engineer and a little bit of devops.
 I build products and ship fast.
+Also, I love ML research, here is a small peice of my [work](https://doi.org/10.25080/XHDR4700).
+A small research paper. ✌️🗿

+I also implemented some research papers [here](https://github.com/JaynouOliver/Mistral-7B-v0.3-transtokenized-Hindi)

 I'm active on [twitter](https://x.com/SuvrakamalD)

-mentored and have spoken in various conferences and hackathons.
+mentored and have spoken in various conferences and hackathons all these years.

 Business Experience  -
 I was Cofounder of [Projectx.cloud](https://www.projectx.cloud/)(now exited), used to handle tech and finance, we were trying to build OS where apps runs as microservices.
 I lot of learnings in my life came from managing my own startup, seeing it grow from start to end.